braschke/PleiadesUserDocumentation/slurm.md

 The fair share factor will recover with a half-life of 7 days and all fair share factors are reset at the beginning of the month.

-For example, you could use this to execute multiple (different) operations and finally do some clean-up, e.g. to leave your /beegfs area in a consolidated state.

-It is also possible to build dependencies between Slurm jobs via the "sbatch --dependency=<dependency_list>" option (also see man sbatch).
-But a single job with multiple steps has less overhead than multiple jobs and is therefore preferred!

 ### Useful commands
 - **sinfo** - Show current state of worker nodes